tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Bucket接口/基本操作/GET Bucket (List Object)_intl_en.md

 #### Error Codes

-There are no special error messages for this API.
+There is no special error message for this API.
 For all error messages, see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).

-## Samples
+## Examples

-#### Sample 1.
-A Simple Sample
+#### Example 1.
+Basic example

 #### Request